tsirbunen/dots/README.md

 ### mobile ui

-### web ui (intended mainly for mobile use)
+### web ui

-- DOTS frontend is a Next.js React Typescript app.
+- DOTS frontend is a [Next.js](https://nextjs.org) - [React](https://reactjs.org) - [Typescript](https://www.typescriptlang.org) app.
+- For testing, [Cypress](https://docs.cypress.io/guides/overview/why-cypress) E2E testing was selected.
+To make the Cypress-experience more "cucumber-like" and to be able to include feature-files a [cucumber preprocessor](https://www.npmjs.com/package/@badeball/cypress-cucumber-preprocessor) was plugged in.
+- Note that the web ui was designed mainly with only mobile users in mind.

 ### server